ldvermunt/MechaCar_Statistical_Analysis/README.md

 Lot one and two have p-values at or near 1 which means they are close to the population mean of 1500 psi.
 Lot three which had a high variance has a p-value of 0.04 which means it's mean values are different from the population mean.
 ## Study Design: MechaCar vs Competition
+Many additional tests could be completed with the right data to further help the "Mecha Car" company determine how they stand vs. their competition.
+One important factor consumers are interested in is fuel mileage.
+If the mecha car company was to compile the average, city, and HWY mileage of all of their models, they could so a tow smaple t-test vs the mean for all other manufacturers combined.
+Their null hypothesis would be that their cars have the same mileage as the other manufacturers.
+If their p-value was high it would diprove the null hypothesis, and they could advertise that their cars have better mileage than the competition.
+They would also need to campare the mileages to be sure that the p-value wasn't showing that their mileage was significantly lower than the competition.